 Some causes of stress include chronic overstimulation of the senses (excessive noise or overcrowding), lack of sleep, poor diet, overtraining with exercise, information overload (due in large part to cellular phones and the Internet), and constant barrage of news via various media outlets, financial concerns, relationship problems, or job issues.
 Finding the root causes of their stress and try to find strategies to correct or manage their triggers.
 A trigger for one person may not even register as stress in another person.
 For example, some individuals consider standing in long lines or being stuck in freeway traffic as a high level of stress.
 Other individuals may look at these situations as a way to slow down their hectic life or listen to soothing music.
 Our bodies cannot be in a constant state of “fight or flight” (sympathetic nervous system) where the stress hormones are dominant.
-We need to have balance where we are in a state of “rest and digest” (parasympathetic nervous system) to allow for digestion, healing, and recovery.
+We need to have a balance where we are in a state of “rest and digest” (parasympathetic nervous system) to allow for digestion, healing, and recovery.

 Table 2 outline 10 practical stress improvement tips physical therapists may use with their patients.1